poooldo-zz/urlshortener/README.md

 You need to define two additional variables in you instance/config.py file.
 These are:

 HOST indicating the servername prefix that will be used to send the reply url.
-Example: http[s]://[www].example.com SERVERFILE is an absolute file path containing one or several tuples of (server, port).
+Example: http[s]://[www].example.com SERVERFILE is an absolute file path containing one or several tuples of (server, port), one tuple per line.
+Example: localhost 11211
-Example:

-localhost, 11211
-localhost, 11212
-..., ...

 ### Database